 Revisiting Bruce Springsteen’s Mid-’90s E Street Band Reunion

 When Bruce Springsteen dissolved the E Street Band in 1989, it was with the understanding that this was a temporary split.
-On Feb.
-21, 1995, he appeared onstage with the musicians for the first time since the “Human Rights Now!”
-Tour ended on Oct.
-15, 1988.
+He appeared onstage with the musicians on Feb.
+21, 1995 for the first time since the “Human Rights Now!”
+Tour ended in 1988.

-A month earlier, Springsteen had reconvened the band to record some new tracks for his upcoming Greatest Hits compilation.
-Steven Van Zandt, who left the E Street Band in 1983, was brought back into the fold while replacement Nils Lofgren remained.
+A month earlier, Springsteen had reconvened the E Street Band to record some new tracks for his upcoming Greatest Hits compilation.
+Steven Van Zandt, who left the group in 1983, was brought back into the fold while replacement Nils Lofgren remained.
 A documentary crew filmed the sessions, which was released a year later (along with an EP) as Blood Brothers.

 Watch Bruce Springsteen and the E Street Band Perform 'Murder Incorporated'

 The reunion didn’t last long.
-On April 5, they promoted the compilation with a concert at Sony Music Studios and a guest shot on The Late Show With David Letterman.
-Five months later, they helped open the Rock and Roll Hall of Fame by performing at its inaugural concert at Municipal Stadium in Cleveland.
+They promoted the compilation with a concert at Sony Music Studios on April 5 and did a guest shot on The Late Show With David Letterman.
+Five months later, they helped open the Rock & Roll Hall of Fame by performing at its inaugural concert at Municipal Stadium in Cleveland.

 Springsteen promoted The Ghost of Tom Joad, his next album, with a solo acoustic tour.
 A full-fledged reunion tour wouldn't begin until 1999.
 With the exception of a 2005 solo tour and the Seeger Sessions project a year later, he has been back with the E Street Band ever since.